pythonai200425/pages_ai/f_reinforcement/q11_gym.md

 # What is Gymnasium?

-Gymnasium is a standard API for Reinforcement Learning environments.
+Gymnasium is a standard API for Reinforcement Learning environments

 It defines a simple communication protocol between: